tosterius/tosterius/_notes/ml_linear_regression.md

 ---
 layout: note # You can ommit this if you've set it as a default
-title: BMW
+title: Linear regression
-category: Cars
+category: ML
-headline: Zebras are the best!
+headline:
-picture: /images/animails/zebra.jpg
+picture:
 ---

 This post show result from awesome Markdown techniques like jekyll.